Frequently Asked Questions | National Humanities Center

 What should I take into account when writing my project proposal?

 The project description cannot exceed 1,000 words.
 Project descriptions should emphasize the objectives and scholarly significance of the proposed research as well as the sources and methodology to be used.
 Applicants should distinguish what will be original about the proposed work in contrast to existing publications on the subject.
 Proposals should convey the importance of the project for advancing knowledge both within a scholar’s own field and for the humanities generally.
 In the concluding paragraph of the project description, applicants should summarize the present status of their research, including how much has been done in relevant collections and archives, and what they would hope to accomplish at the National Humanities Center.
+Projects that do not explicitly address their project status and projected timeline may be deemed ineligible.
 Applicants should avoid using overly specialized language or field-specific jargon so the project description can be reviewed not only by scholars in the field of the proposed project, but also by scholars from across the humanities.

 What should be included in the one-page tentative outline of the structure of the project?